Skip to main content

 Freeman Recovery Center accepts most major insurance providers

-Check Your Insurance Coverage
+Check Your Insurance Coverage for Rehab

 If you or a loved one is struggling with oxycodone addiction, Freeman Recovery Center offers comprehensive oxycodone withdrawal treatment in the greater Nashville area, including treatment centers in Dickson and Burns, Tennessee.
 Our team is here to guide you through detoxification and oxycodone addiction therapy with personalized care.
 Call (615) 645-3677 for more information on our oxycodone rehabilitation centers.

-Oxycodone Addiction Treatment Program in Dickson, TN
+Oxycodone Addiction Treatment in Dickson, TN

 Freeman Recovery Center, 222 State St., Dickson, TN 37055, offers specialized outpatient treatment for oxycodone dependence.
 Our compassionate team provides individualized care to help you overcome addiction and manage oxycodone withdrawal symptoms.
 With expert support and personalized oxycodone addiction therapy, we’re here to help.

-Oxycodone Addiction Treatment Program in Burns, TN
+Oxycodone Addiction Treatment in Burns, TN

-Freeman Recovery Center at 1615 Highway 96, Burns, TN 37029, has a dedicated oxycodone addiction treatment program that includes the detoxification process and residential services.
+Freeman Recovery Center at 1615 Highway 96, Burns, TN 37029, has a dedicated oxycodone addiction treatment program that includes the detoxification process and residential oxycodone services.
 Our facility is a safe, supportive environment, and we focus on managing symptoms of oxycodone withdrawal and promoting long-term recovery.

 Check Your Insurance for Oxycodone Addiction Treatment